zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-A wide range of my understanding and implementation of machine learning (ML) topics for public use; It is still at the early stage, and many things need to be done in future
+A wide range of my understanding and implementation of machine learning (ML) topics for public use

+It is still at the early stage, and many things need to be done in future

 ## Contents
 ### Theory